 - Fellows will have the opportunity to connect with their cohort and program manager during the summer 2023 term; this is not required, but encouraged

-- Applicants must be enrolled as graduate and doctorate students at American University.
+- Applicants must be enrolled as graduate and doctoral students at American University.
 Consideration will also be given to recent graduates (within the past three years).

 - Applicants must have a GPA of at least 3.3.

 Please submit the following as attachments in an email from an AU email address, with the subject line “CSINT Fellows Competition,” to Program Coordinator Jess Regan at firstname.lastname@example.org:

 - A one-page statement explaining your interest in the Fellows Program, what you hope to achieve if you are selected and why.

 - An unofficial transcript, with GPA